How we have sequenced the geography curriculum

 3. Skills specific to the teaching of geography (disciplinary knowledge) are developed through critical thinking.
 Critical thinking has been mapped out alongside vocabulary, enabling children to progressively develop their ability to think like geographers and make connections between different areas of learning.

 4. Knowledge overviews have been created to support the teaching of each unit of work.
-The core knowledge is selected from these by teachers when planning lessons which provides the focus for teaching and learning (NB.
-The geography curriculum is currently being reviewed and units of work up-dated.
-Knowledge overviews are also in the process of being reviewed).
+The core knowledge is selected from these by teachers when planning lessons which provides the focus for teaching and learning.

 5. An ambitious selection of ‘facts’ we want children to know by the end of each unit of work have been identified.
 These are linked to locational knowledge, key areas of critical thinking and our milestones.